coderush/todoapp/README.md

 # todoapp

-A simple todo application which can be used for bootstrapping a project.
+A simple todo application which can be used for quickly bootstrapping a project.

 - Frontend stack :
   - backbone.js